RollupX-FYP/rollupx-full-zk-rollup/contracts/BEST_PRACTICES.md

 ### Adapter Pattern (Verifier)
 The `RealVerifier` contract adapts the `Pairing` library and low-level elliptic curve operations to the clean `IVerifier` interface expected by the Bridge.
+- **Implementation Detail**: The `vk.IC` array in `RealVerifier` is sized to 4.
+This aligns with the 1 constant + 3 public inputs (Commitment, OldRoot, NewRoot) required by the protocol.

 ---